 - Zones 9-10 can prune and fertilize citrus trees.

-- Zones 5-6 start seeds for peppers, tomatoes, and eggplant.
+- Zones 9-10 can start seeds for Brussels sprouts and squash.

-- Zones 5-6 can plant potatoes, and move cauliflower, cabbage, and broccoli transplants outdoors to a cold frame.
+Zone 6 can plant potatoes, and move cauliflower and broccoli transplants outdoors to a cold frame.